Religious of Jesus and Mary

 The Religious of Jesus and Mary (Religieuses de Jésus-Marie), abbreviated as R.J.M., form a Roman Catholic religious congregation of women dedicated to the education and service of the poor.
-It was founded at Lyon, France, in October 1818, by Claudine Thévenet.
+An institute of consecrated life of pontifical right, the congregation was founded at Lyon, France, in October 1818, by Claudine Thévenet.

 Foundation

 Thévenet had survived the siege of her native city by the forces of the French Revolution, seeing two of her brothers executed before her eyes in 1794.
 This inspired a resolve in her to dedicate her life to the relief of the suffering in the world.
 Some 20 years later, her work came to be guided by a local Catholic priest, the Abbé André Coindre, who was committed to establishing institutions to educate and help the children of the poor in the city.
 One day he committed to her care two young girls who had been found abandoned near the Church of St-Nizier.

 Thévenet then established a small house of refuge called La Providence to care for the children of the city.
 She was joined in this work by a group of women who formed a society, of which she was elected president.
-In 1818 Coindre suggested to her that she should commit herself to the consecrated life under Ignatian spirituality, which call she accepted.
+In 1818, Fr.
+Coindre suggested to Claudine that she should commit herself to the consecrated life under Ignatian spirituality, which call she accepted.
 With the members of the society she had founded who also wished to follow that path, she established a small convent in the working-class neighborhood of La Croix-Rousse.
-They soon need to expand and moved to a house in the Fourvière sector of the city.
+They soon need to expand and moved to a house in the Fourvière sector of Lyon.